sevvallaydogann/ChatSecOps/README.md

 A LightGBM classifier trained on 90,000 domains (45k benign, 45k malicious) extracts 284 features covering lexical patterns, DNS records, network infrastructure, and WHOIS data.
 It achieves 99.75% accuracy with a training time of 0.69 seconds, which means the model can be retrained regularly as the threat landscape evolves.

 **Explainability (SHAP)**
-Every prediction comes with a SHAP waterfall chart showing exactly which features drove the decision.
-Analysts can see *why* a domain was flagged — not just that it was.
+Each prediction is accompanied by a SHAP waterfall visualization that highlights the key features influencing the model’s decision.
+This enables analysts to understand not only *what* was predicted, but also *why* it was predicted.

 **Threat Intelligence Fusion**
 The system queries four sources in parallel: